-5. Programs will be able to see in ERAS if an applicant signals them.
+5. Programs will be able to see if an applicant signals them in ERAS.
 Programs will not know which other programs an applicant may have signaled.
+Many residency programs may only review candidates who have signaled their program for an interview.